crescent-network/crescent/x/liquidstaking/spec/07_hooks.md

 ## TallyLiquidGov

-Calculate the voting power of the person who participated in liquid staking.
+Calculate the corresponding voting power of the voter who owns bToken by the following method

-- bToken
 - balance of bToken
-  - Farming Staking Position of bToken
-  - Farming Queued Staking of bToken
-- PoolTokens including bToken
-  - balance of PoolTokens including bToken
+- balance of PoolCoins including bToken
-  - Farming Staking Position of PoolTokens including bToken
+- farming position of bToken
-  - Farming Queued Staking of PoolTokens including bToken
+- farming position of PoolCoins including bToken

+This calculation is dependent on modules `x/liquidity` and `x/farming`, the farming position includes staking and queued staking.